GuidanceOfGrace/CLASSIC-Fallout4/CLAS Changelog.md

 > Corrupted Audio Crash

 3.00
-> Major Change: Auto-Scanner archive now contains a PDF file named "How To Read Crash Logs" (It's a dictionary of all known crash messages / errors and their solutions, alternatives and fixes.)
+> Major Change: Auto-Scanner archive now contains a PDF file named *HOW TO READ CRASH LOGS* (It's a dictionary of all known crash messages / errors and their solutions, alternatives and fixes.)
 (I've removed the same info from crash log article because Nexus formatting is absolutely awful.)